Best Man·April 2026·8 min read·By the GroomSpeak team

 This is your moment to say the stuff you mean but would never say alone in a car or over drinks.
 "I'm proud of you."
 "You've always been there."
 "I trust you more than I trust most people."
 "Watching you with her, I see how much you've grown."
 These aren't sappy.
 They're just things that brothers don't say to each other because of some unwritten rule about emotional vulnerability.

 Put this in your speech.
 Not at the beginning.
 Not as a preamble.
 Bury it in the middle, wrapped around a story, so it doesn't feel like you're standing there monologuing about feelings.
 Let the story make the point.
+If you want to see what that looks like in a finished speech, the best man speech examples show three complete versions with the emotion already baked in.

 How Much Can You Roast Your Own Brother?